TheJJ/ceph-balancer/README.md

 To solve this, the main optimization goal is equal OSD utilization:

+Generate candidate PG movements and validate them against the crush constraints, PG counts, utilization estimations, ...
-Order all OSDs by utilization (optionally only for one crush root).
+To get PG candiates, order all OSDs by utilization (optionally only for one crush root).
 Utilization is estimated from all PGs where the OSD is in the `up` set (due to ongoing partial PG transfers).
-From the fullest OSD, try to move the biggest PG shard on it to the least-utilized OSD.
+From the fullest OSD, try to move a "suitable" PG shard on it to the least-utilized OSD.
-If this violates constraints, try the next least-utilized OSD, and so on.
+If this violates constraints, try the next least-utilized OSD, and so on, or try a different PG.

-Once a suitable OSD is found, check if the new placment has lower utilization variance.
+Once a suitable OSD is found, check if the new placment decreases the cluster utilization variance.
 If this is the case, record the PG movement and try to move another PG with the same approach.

+That way the balancer generates new "upmap items", i.e. movement instructions for a PG from some OSDs to better ones, which you can apply if you're satisfied with the results.

 If this is done forever, all OSDs will have very little utilization variance, or CRUSH constraints prevent us from doing more PG movements.

-Pseudocode:
+Simplified pseudocode:

 ```python
 while not found_enough_moves: